JKHYuen/JKHYuen.github.io/projects/2-last-secutor.md

 }
 {% endhighlight %}

 The drawback of having multiple materials is that there will be multiple draw calls.
 I decided to use <a href="https://docs.unity3d.com/ScriptReference/MaterialPropertyBlock.html" target="_blank" rel="noopener noreferrer">Unity material property blocks</a>, which batches all of the same materials in one call while changing a shader property.
 This was ultimately unnecessary premature optimization since there are very few characters using the same material in the 2D combat scenes (lesson learned once again).
-It's possible that using a monolith shader with shader keywords to conditionally calculate the needed effects is faster.
+It's possible that using a monolithic shader with shader keywords to conditionally calculate the needed effects is more time efficient.
 However, it would be significantly less convenient to add new status effects.

 <header id="inventory" class="page-header"><h2><span class="number">4.4</span> Inventory</h2></header>
 The grid based inventory was one of the most tricky game systems to implement.
 As a challenge, I wanted to replicate *Path of Exile*'s inventory UI functionality exactly.